peer-open-source/xara-docs/source/user/manual/analysis/system/BandGeneral.rst

 BandGeneral System
 ------------------

-This command is used to construct a BandGeneral linear system of equation object.
+This command is used to construct a BandGeneral linear system of equation.
 As the name implies, this class is used for matrix systems which have a banded profile.
 The matrix is stored as shown below in a 1dimensional array of size equal to the bandwidth times the number of unknowns.
 When a solution is required, the Lapack routines DGBSV and SGBTRS are used.
 The following command is used to construct such a system:

 .. function:: system BandGeneral